U.S. senator's trade advice to EU: Keep calm and put agriculture on the table

 “If it’s subject to TPA (trade promotion authority) and we’ve got to enact it, I don’t see how you get a European trade deal through if it isn’t comprehensive,” he said.
 “And you can’t leave agriculture out of it.”

+Resolving disputes between Europe and Washington over digital services taxes and aircraft subsidies would help move both sides, he said.

+He said he had no plans to meet with Hogan, but saw “possibilities of getting some results as a result of his approach to things.”

-Reporting by Andrea Shalal and David Lawder; Editing by Lisa Shumaker
+Reporting by Andrea Shalal and David Lawder; Editing by Lisa Shumaker and Sonya Hepinstall